 Learn YueScript in 15 Minutes

 This tutorial provides a quick overview of YueScript, a modern alternative to Lua.
 YueScript inherits Lua's features while introducing syntax sugar and a Python-like coding style.
-Since YueScript is a dialect of MoonScript, this tutorial is a modified version of "Learn MoonScript in 15 Minutes", and also assumes you have some programming experience and are familiar with Lua.
+Since YueScript is a dialect of MoonScript, this tutorial is a modified version of "Learn MoonScript in 15 Minutes", and also assumes you have some programming experience and are familiar with Lua, you can refer to the Lua official documentation for learning.

 YueScript does not use 'do', 'then', or 'end' like Lua would and instead uses an indented syntax, much like Python.